emve-me/emve-web-client/README.md

         - React
         - Apollo
             - Splits API transport into websockets and HTTP requests
+            - For subscriptions, did not like their suggested implementation so used lower level workaround
     - Backend
         - gapi-to-graphql (Link to Library)
         - Postgres